DanParkinson/project-4-elite/TESTING.md

 - If a user trys to book an 8 capacity table when table 7 and 8 are booked they will be given availble times based on their capacity.
 This proves multiple tests:

-- table 7 and 8s bookings are currently staggered.
+- Table 7 and 8s bookings are currently staggered.
 The 11:15 available time is okay for 1 table and not the other so only 1 booking can be made at this time.
-- tables 5 and 6 are free which have a capacity of 6 guests.
+- Tables 5 and 6 are free which have a capacity of 6 guests.
 Their available times are not shown as they cannot be seated.
 - There are plenty of times for the day still available but i have sliced them down to the nearest times 3 either side.
-- these time are available on other days so the date is checked correctly
+- These time are available on other days so the date is checked correctly
 - Since there are two tables that can hold this capacity there will be duplicated available time slots e.g. 11:00, 11:00.
 Only one is shown to not confuse users.

 - ![11tables05](docs/testing/11tables05.png)